 Attendance and Coursework Policy

-Lake Forest Graduate School of Management regards class attendance as vital to academic success.
-All students are expected to actively participate each week in scheduled classes.
-Responsibility for class attendance, coursework and participation rests with the student.
-It is the responsibility of the student to notify the instructor as soon as possible about any absence.
-Students must still do any required work for the class, and are urged to attend an equivalent class at another time in order to maintain attendance.
+It is the responsibility of the student to notify the instructor as soon as possible regarding any planned or unplanned absence.
+Students must still complete any required work for the class and are urged to attend an equivalent class at another time (if available) to maintain attendance.
 Missing more than two classes will result in the student being withdrawn from the course.
-The student is charged tuition according to the published Cancellation/Refund Policy.
+Withdrawn students will be charged tuition according to the published Cancellation/Refund Policy.
 Please refer to the Tuition and Financial Aid sections for more information on the financial aid impact of non-attendance.

 Class Session Make-Up Work

 If the student misses a class session, the instructor will determine appropriate make-up work.
-The make-up work shall require the student to demonstrate substantially the same level of knowledge or competence expected of a student who attended the scheduled class session.
+The make-up work shall require the student to demonstrate the same level of knowledge or competence expected of a student who attended the scheduled class session.

 Lake Forest Graduate School of Management uses a letter grading system for core and elective graduate degree courses.
 Academic performance is evaluated using the full range of grades A through F. Plus and minus modifiers are used at the instructor’s discretion; however, grades of A+, F+, and F– are not used.
 Students receive the grades they earn, without regard to tuition reimbursement or other grade point average minimum requirements.